z669016/adventofcode-2018/README.md

 ## Day 4
 A bit more work, especially to parse the input data, but from there it's relatively straight forward.
-It helps to create an aggregated timeline of integers (``int[60]```) for each guard for every minute from 00:00 - 00:59, and collect in there the number of times the guard sleeps at each minute.
+It helps to create an aggregated timeline of integers (```int[60]```) for each guard for every minute from 00:00 - 00:59, and collect in there the number of times the guard sleeps at each minute.
 From there, finding the sleepiest guard, or the minute he sleeps most often is easy.

 ## Day 5
 Quite simple today ...
-Use a StringBuffer and remove two consecutive units when similar and opposite polarity.
+Use a ```StringBuffer``` and remove two consecutive units when similar and opposite polarity.
-When you have removed two units, and you're not at the beginning of the StringBuffer, move one position back (this will then remove the enclosing combination), if nothing was removed, move ahead to the next position.
+When you have removed two units, and you're not at the beginning of the ```StringBuffer```, move one position back (this will then remove the enclosing combination), if nothing was removed, move ahead to the next position.

 For part two, get all the units, then get the length per reaction without each distinct unit, get the min value.
 When using streams it requires just a few lines of code.